JacobStewart64/GoldenAgeGame/README.md

 You'll need httplib and openssl.

 I'm about to start writing the game server and the part where you choose character at login.
 I'm still in the very beginning.
 I will use an https login server to establish encryption and decryption keys to use for udp communcations between the game server and client.
-The login server will renegotiate keys with everyone once an hour.
+They will be negotiated on client login.
 This provides decent protection against some nuisances.

 I will only put up to walking around and fighting mobs in a single area on github.